A Partnership for Improving Northeast Honey Bee Breeding Stock by Implementing Novel Selection Criteria

 Education/outreach description:

-During the summer of 2021 and 2022, Alger taught an online and in-person beekeeping course.
+During the summers of 2021, 2022, and 2023, Alger and Miller taught online and in-person beekeeping courses.
 Participants included UVM students and community members.
-In these courses, Alger shared the results of this study with beginner beekeepers and incorporated related hands-on activities to share how these procedures may be introduced to bee breeding programs that result in sustainable locally-raised stock.
+In these courses, Alger and Miller shared the results of this study with beginner beekeepers and incorporated related hands-on activities to share how these procedures may be introduced to bee breeding programs that result in sustainable locally-raised stock.
 Activities included queen grafting/rearing, mite load testing, and VSH testing.
-Students in the summer course were also invited to French Hill Apiary ‘queen catch’ days where students participated in queen rearing and learn, first-hand, about local bee breeding efforts.
+In 2023, Alger and Miller added an activity where students conduct UBO assays on colonies and evaluate their hygienic behavior results.
+Students in the hands-on summer courses were also invited to French Hill Apiary ‘queen catch’ days where students participated in queen rearing and learned, first-hand, about local bee breeding efforts.
 Enrollment in 2021 was 11 for the online course and nine for the hands-on course.
 Enrollment in 2022 was 16 for the online course and eight for the hands-on course.
+Enrollment in 2023 was 11 for the online course and five for the hands-on course.

 Learning Outcomes